kedacore/keda-docs/content/docs/2.5/concepts/scaling-jobs.md

   rolloutStrategy: default # Optional.
 Default: default.
 Which Rollout Strategy KEDA will use.
 ```

-This optional property specifies the rollout strategy KEDA will use while updating an existing scaledJob.
+This optional property specifies the rollout strategy KEDA will use while updating an existing ScaledJob.
 Possible values are `default` or `gradual`. \
-When using the `default` rolloutStrategy, KEDA will terminate existing Jobs whenever a scaledJob is being updated.
+When using the `default` rolloutStrategy, KEDA will terminate existing Jobs whenever a ScaledJob is being updated.
 Then, it will recreate those Jobs with the latest specs. \
-On the `gradual` rolloutStartegy, whenever a scaledJob is being updated, KEDA will not delete existing Jobs.
+On the `gradual` rolloutStartegy, whenever a ScaledJob is being updated, KEDA will not delete existing Jobs.
 Only new Jobs will be created with the latest specs.

 ---